kartoza/sawps/docs/src/administrator/manual/django-table.md

 4. **User Table**: The user table with records.

 5. **Edit User**: Clicking on the object allows the administrators to change or edit a particular record.
-Click on [change user](django-change-data.md) to see detailed documentation on editing a user.
+Click [here](django-change-data.md) to view detailed documentation on editing a user.